Public Ledger for Sensitive Data: Requirements and assumptions

 \subsection{Decisional Bilinear Diffie-Hellman Assumption}

 The Decisional Bilinear Diffie-Hellman (BDH) assumption is the basilar assumption used for proofs of indistinguishability in pairing-based cryptography.
-It has been first introduced in \cite{boneh2001identity} by Boneh and Franklin and then widely used in a variety of proofs, including the one of the first concrete ABE scheme in \cite{goyal2006attribute}.
-It is defined as follows.
+It has been first introduced in \cite{boneh2001identity} by Boneh and Franklin in the case of symmetric pairings (where $\G = \Gg$) and then widely used in a variety of proofs, including the one of the first concrete ABE scheme in \cite{goyal2006attribute}.
+Here we use a definition specific for asymmetric pairings, introduced in~\cite{boyen2008uber}.
+We use an asymmetric pairing because in practical implementations they guarantee the highest level of security for a given computational cost (see e.g.~\cite{barreto2004efficient,uzunkol2018still,chatterjee2011cryptographic}) \\